 - The Dry Creek Overflow Detention project came about because of flooding that occurred in 1998 between November 1st and 2nd, in west Wichita.
 This event, known as the Halloween Flood, caused damage to over 100 homes and businesses. - Unfortunately, the 1986 FIRMs did not properly identify the flooding risks because the models that established the affected flood hazard boundaries for the Calfskin Creek and its tributaries did not include the transfer of flood water between Dry Creek and the Northfork of Calfskin Creek.
 The diversion of floods between these watersheds was not known because the topography used to complete the modeling was based on United States Geological Survey (USGS) mapping using 5-foot contour intervals. - By March 2003, the Cowskin Creek Basin Stormwater Master Drainage Plan identified a potential site for a Dry Creek Overflow Detention facility.
 The Calfskin and Cowskin Creek watersheds are in one of the fastest growing areas in Sedgwick County and development will only continue to expand in this area in the future.
-The 2021 Calfskin Creek Watershed Flood Mitigation Study examined 25 scenarios for detention in the area and recommended moving forward with improvements at two locations. - Sedgwick County and the City of Wichita have submitted an application for a 2022 BRIC grant to fund a \$40M project to build detention at two locations west of Wichita.
+The 2021 Calfskin Creek Watershed Flood Mitigation Study examined 25 scenarios for detention in the area and recommended moving forward with improvements at two locations. - Sedgwick County and the City of Wichita have submitted an application for a 2023 BRIC grant to fund a \$40M project to build detention at two locations west of Wichita.
 The grant requires a 25% local match of \$10M to be split by the city and county.
-General locations for the two detention sites is shown on the map. - 34 35 32 33 W. 31 S 29t/ ST. MARK 5 9 13th 16 18 Cen 2 19 -22 28 30 ODDARD 54 33 31 3 6 42 10 11 12 CHULTE lacArthus - Pre-award project announcements are expected in the Fall of 2022.
+General locations for the two detention sites is shown on the map. - Pre-award project announcements are expected in the summer of 2023.
 The county requests support of the BRIC application with FEMA.